RetiiAyo/script-packs/README.md

 you can configure the _G.scriptPacks.settings however you want, change the delay, genre and skip loading. have fun!

+# genres

+### custom - Allows user to add any scripts in their liking.
+### pvp - Loads customised scripts specially made for this genre.

 # update log

 1.9 (04.05.2023):